 Is homeowners insurance required in Indiana?

 The state of Indiana does not require its citizens to have homeowners insurance, but many mortgage lenders do require people to have home insurance as a prerequisite for getting a mortgage.
+For this reason, homeowners still need the best homeowners insurance in Indiana.

 Where can I find out more about homeowners insurance?